EHSRB-BSRSE-Bioinformatics/MutSeqR/README.md

 |              | `SVTYPE` | Structural variant types; INV DUP DEL INS FUS. |
 |              | `SVLEN` | Length of the structural variant in base pairs. |

+### mutation_data output
+The functions will import the variant file(s) as a dataframe, join it with the metadata, and create some columns that will be helpful for calculating frequencies in later analyses.
+A list of the new columns and their definitions can be found below.
+The functions will also make some adjustments to the variation_type column.
+The following table displays the categories for the different variation types.
+Some adjustments may include, changing "indel" to "insertion" or "deletion".

 The column variation_type/TYPE may contain these values:
 | `variation_type` | Definition                                          |